cyberrangecz/docs/docs/reference/tables-of-permissions.md

 The following tables display the actions that can perform the users with the specified role.
-To be specific it displays all endpoints available across KYPO microservices that can be called.
+To be specific it displays all endpoints available across CyberRangeCZ Platform microservices that can be called.
 Because of that tables are divided based on individual microservices and then divided based on the resource to which they relate.
 The more detailed description of the endpoints are in the pages in this section.

 ### User and Group Microservice

 #### Users Endpoints
 | Action | CRUD operation |  Guest | User | Administrator |
 | ------ | :------------: |  :---: | :--: | :-----------: |
 | Get users | READ | :material-close-thick:{: .icon .red } | :material-close-thick:{: .icon .red } | :material-check-bold:{: .icon .green } |